952-841-2345

 What can I expect after the surgery?

-You will receive an antibiotic to prevent infection.
-You will then be brought to the patient recovery area and monitored by a nurse until your anesthesia wears off.
+You will be brought to the patient recovery area and monitored by a nurse until your anesthesia wears off.
 For your safety, you will need a driver to take you home.

 To prevent movement of the implanted leads, there are certain activities you should avoid for six to eight weeks after the surgery, including bending at the waist, twisting, reaching overhead, and lifting more than five pounds.

-You will return to the clinic three to four days after the surgery, at which time a nurse will examine your incision site.
-You will also meet with a representative from the DRG device company who will turn on the device and program it.
+You will return to the clinic one week after the surgery, at which time a nurse will examine your incision site(s).
+You will also meet with a representative from the DRG device company who will turn on and program the device.
+Additional post operative appointments may be needed to adjust your device and to maximize its benefit.

 After that, all that’s left to do is enjoy your newfound pain relief!